Ledmington/ledmington.github.io/README.md

 ## Add an image
 All images are stored inside `assets/img`.
 Images used in posts (not thumbnails) have to be stored inside `assets/img/posts`.
 Authors' profile picture has to be stored inside `assets/img/authors`.

+If possible, try to keep an aspect ratio of 2:1 in all images to avoid weird post stretching in the `blog` page.

 ## Add a post
 [Jekyll docs](https://jekyllrb.com/docs/posts/)